-The implementation plan developed by OSP for this bill states that hiring would begin in January of 2023, adding a total 94 positions (22.84 FTE) for the 2021-23 biennium.
+This bill would have a fiscal impact on the Oregon State Police (OSP).
+The implementation plan developed by OSP for this bill states that hiring would begin in January of 2023, adding a total of 94 positions (22.84 FTE) at a cost of \$9,007,202 General Fund.
 The OSP plan projects hiring a similar number of positions each biennium thereafter through 2031.
 According to OSP's calculations, full implementation of this bill would require an additional 449 positions, of which 300 would be new troopers.
-The number of positions allocated to each biennium was calculated using population projections for 2020 from Portland State University.